inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ![A Safetyist debating a Doomer in front of a mixed faction crowd, set in front of a background of the Doomer Village.](/static/img/ai-safety-territory/009--safetyist-vs-doomer.png)

-[IABIED](https://ifanyonebuildsit.com/) is sort of an artifact of this mindset, and the predictions are hard to refute if you accept most of their premises.
+The book [If Anyone Builds It Everyone Dies](https://ifanyonebuildsit.com/) is sort of an artifact of this mindset, and the predictions are hard to refute if you accept most of their premises.

 ## Can we mitigate the risks, tradeoffs or downsides at all?

 The "easy" disagreements are going to have the shape of "here are approaches we might use to steer AIs better, account for them".
-There are technical approaches intended to improve alignment, policy interventions intended to reduce risks, and architectural/deployment choices intended that can have a positive effect on the impact of AIs in the world.
+There are technical approaches intended to improve alignment, policy interventions intended to reduce risks, and architectural/deployment choices intended to have a positive effect on the impact of AIs in the world.

 ## Can we mitigate them enough to materially change the outcome?

-The "hard" disagreements center around existential risks, gradual disempowerment and loss of control risks.
+The "hard" disagreements center around existential risks, gradual disempowerment and loss-of-control risks.
 These are harder because

 - they haven't happened yet so they're harder to reason about,
 - and it's unclear whether we could mitigate them,